jackdobinson/aopp_obs_toolchain/USAGE.md

 The examples in this section use [example data stored on an external site](TODO: ADD LINK TO EXAMPLE DATA).

+See the appendix for a [bash script that performs all steps on a given dataset](#whole-process-bash-script)

 ### Spectral Rebinning <a id="spectral-rebinning-script"></a> ##

 Invoke via `python -m aopp_deconv_tool.spectral_rebin`.